adrybakov/wulfric/docs/source/user-guide/usage/key-concepts.rst

 K-path
 ======

-Wulfric understands kpath of the format: "G-K-X|R-S".
+Wulfric understands kpath of the format like "G-K-X|R-S".

 * K-points are identified by their names.
 Name can not contain "-".
 * ``|`` separates subpaths.
 Each subpath has to contain at least two points.
 Path has to have at least one subpath.
 * ``-`` separates high symmetry points in each subpath.

-The concept of subpaths allow to "jump" from one k-point to another, without following a path in between.
+The concept of subpaths allows to "jump" from one k-point to another, without following a path in between.
 For instance, in the path "G-K-X|R-S" for the band structure calculation/plots some amount of intermediate points is implied between "G" and "K", between "K" and "X" and between "R" and "S".
 However, there is no intermediate points